4 Easy Steps to Start Riding Transit

 1. Find Your Bus or Train

 Step outside anywhere in Arlington County, and there’s a good chance you’ll find a bus or Metrorail line nearby.
 If you see a stop near you, note its route number, letter or line color.
-Or download the Arlington County Transit Options Map (PDF, 4.1 MB, Adobe Reader required.)
+Or download the Arlington's Car-Free Diet Map (PDF, 3.6 MB, Adobe Reader required.)
+If you don't know what bus or train to take there are a few options you can use:

 2. Check the Time